-The district court determined that these illustrative districts share many cultural, economic, social, and educational ties despite the distance and distinct community identities.
-Robinson, 605 F. Supp.
-3d at 786-97, 828-31.
-There was unrebutted evidence by the Plaintiffs experts, who utilized roadshow testimony and socioeconomic data to construct the plans, that there are commonalities between the districts.
-Id.
-The Plaintiffs further identified the desire by some voters to split Baton Rouge from New Orleans and the legislative priority behind combining the rural communities of the Delta Parishes with East Baton Rouge to protect the common agricultural interests of the regions while strengthening "the voice" of the people.
+The State does not argue for reversal on the basis that it was given inadequate time to prepare its case prior to the issuance of the preliminary injunction.
+It did make that legislative priority behind combining the rural communities of the Delta Parishes with East Baton Rouge to protect the common agricultural interests of the regions while strengthening "the voice" of the people.
 The Plaintiffs argue this shows the illustrative plans united communities of common interest, like in Milligan.